 Artistic and Managing Director, Co-Founder

 Jim Haverkamp is a filmmaker and freelance video editor based in Durham, NC.
 His short fiction and documentary films have screened around the world, including the London Underground Film Festival, Ann Arbor Film Festival, the Black Maria Film Festival, the Maryland Film Festival, and the Chicago Underground Film Festival.
-Jim’s most recent film, co-directed with Ellen Hemphill, is Archipelago/CINE’s It Had Wings.
-For Archipelago Theatre, Jim designed for The Narrowing, Out of the Blue, and Stealing Home, and with Ellen Hemphill for Duke Theater Studies’ production of A Doll’s House.
+Jim is Video designer and editing Archipelago’s most recent film, The Reckoning (in post production see UPCOMING) .
+He co-directed with Ellen Hemphill, Archipelago/CINE’s It Had Wings.
+For Archipelago Theatre, Jim designed and edited for Archipelago, Chair, The Narrowing, Out of the Blue, and Stealing Home, and with Ellen Hemphill for Duke Theater Studies’ production of A Doll’s House.
 Other video for theater designs include I Love My Hair When It’s Good: & Then Again When it Looks Defiant and Impressive (40 A/M), The Italian Actress, Goin’ a Buffalo, Fistful of Love, and Europe Central (Little Green Pig).
 Jim also teaches for Duke Unversity’s film, theater, and documentary studies departments.
 His work can be seen at jimhaverkamp.com.

 Nor Hall is a writer, archetypal thinker, psychotherapist in private practice and a theatre-collaborator.
 She has worked with Pantheatre (Paris) in the Myth & Theatre Festivals, Archipelago Theatre (Chapel Hill) and Shawn McConneloug’s Orchestra (Minneapolis) in the development of new pieces that give imaginal work a stage.
 She studied at Beloit College and UC Santa Cruz (PhD. in the History of Consciousness).
 Nor’s books include The Moon and the Virgin: Images of the Archetypal Feminine (Harper & Row), Broodmales (Spring), Those Women (Spring), Irons in the Fire (Barrytown Ltd.).
 Her articles appear in Spring: on the artist Jess and the poet Robert Duncan (Dreamway 59) and the “Architecture of Intimacy” (Marriages 60).
 She used to lecture for Jungian groups, art circles, myth forums, academic classes but is increasingly interested in performance & related issues of interdisciplinary collabortion.
 Hall lives with her family in the Twin Cities and on Bailey Island, Maine.